National Grid (https:\\careers.nationalgridus.com)

 Job Qualifications / Experience Required:

-Advanced knowledge of state-of-the-art techniques in power flow, short circuit and transient stability analyses.
+Experience or thorough knowledge of state-of-the-art techniques in power flow, short circuit and transient stability analyses.
+Ability to critically evaluate results of analysis and studies required for senior level positions.

 Familiarity with ANSI, NESC, and IEEE standards.